-- d.
-When the total amount of unearned aid is greater than the amount returned by LCC from the student's account, the student is responsible for returning unearned aid to the appropriate program(s) as follows: - 1.
-Unsubsidized Direct Loan
+- d) When the total amount of unearned aid is greater than the amount returned by LCC from the student's account, the student is responsible for returning unearned aid to the appropriate program(s) as follows:

+- 1. Unsubsidized Federal Stafford Loan

+- 4. Federal SEOG Grant

+- 2. Subsidized Federal Stafford Loan

-- 4. Federal SEOG Grant - 5.
-Other Title IV Grant Programs
+- 5. Other Title IV Grant Programs

-- Subsidized Direct Loan Federal Pell Grant - Loan amounts are returned in accordance with the terms of the promissory note signed by the student.
-A student shall only be required to return grant assistance in the amount (if any) by which the amount to be returned by the student exceeds 50 percent of the total grant assistance received for the payment period or period of enrollment. - 4.
+- 3. Federal Pell Grant - Loan amounts are returned in accordance with the terms of the promissory note signed by the student. - A student shall only be required to return grant assistance in the amount (if any) by which the amount to be returned by the student exceeds 50 percent of the total grant assistance received for the payment period or period of enrollment. - 4.
 Refunds and adjusted student statement bills will be sent by the Business Office to the student's home address on file in the Office of Student Records following withdrawal.
 Students are responsible for any portion of their institutional charges that are left outstanding after Title IV funds are returned. - 5.
-Institutional and student responsibilities in regard to the Return of Title IV Funds: - a.
-LCC's responsibilities in regard to the Return of Title IV Funds include: - i) providing each student with the information given in this policy - ii) identifying students who are affected by this policy and completing the Return of Title IV Funds calculation for those students - iii) returning any Title IV Funds that are due the to the Title IV Programs - iv) contacting student borrowers if conditions for a late or post-withdrawal disbursement are met - b.
-The student's responsibilities in regard to the Return of Title IV Funds include: - i) becoming familiar with the Return of Title IV Funds Policy and how complete withdrawal affects eligibility for Title IV aid - ii) returning to the Title IV Programs any funds that were disbursed directly to the student and which the student was determined to be ineligible for via the Return of Title IV Funds calculation - 6.
+Institutional and student responsibilities in regard to the Return of Title IV Funds: - a) LCC's responsibilities in regard to the Return of Title IV Funds include: - i. providing each student with the information given in this policy - ii. identifying students who are affected by this policy and completing the Return of Title IV Funds calculation for those students - iii. returning any Title IV Funds that are due the to the Title IV Programs - iv. contacting student borrowers if conditions for a late or post-withdrawal disbursement are met - b) The student's responsibilities in regard to the Return of Title IV Funds include: - i.
+The student's responsibilities in regard to the Return of Title IV Funds include: - ii. returning to the Title IV Programs any funds that were disbursed directly to the student and which the student was determined to be ineligible for via the Return of Title IV Funds calculation - 6.
 The fees, procedures, and policies listed above supersede those published previously and are subject to change at any time. - 7.
 Any notification of a withdrawal or cancellation of classes should be in writing and addressed to the Office of Student Records.
 Such notification may be made by facsimile.